 a.)
 You change the name under British law to match the name in the German passport, for example by a deed poll name change.
 The fact is, it is easier to change the name on a British passport than on a German passport.

 b) If, however, you or your child want to have the name that is on your British passport on your German passport as well, it depends on the individual case as to whether it is possible to change the name on the German passport and how this is done.
 Unfortunately a British change of name by deed poll will not be recognised.
 However, you can make a German name declaration and then apply for a new passport in the new name.
 General information on name declarations can be found on our website.

-Unfortunately, name declarations under Article 48 of the Introductory Act to the German Civil Code (EGBGB) whereby a name can be taken from a civil status certificate from an EU member state (a British birth certificate, for example) will no longer be possible.
+Unfortunately, as of 1 January 2021, name declarations under Article 48 of the Introductory Act to the German Civil Code (EGBGB) whereby it used to be possible to take a name from a British civil status certificate are no longer possible as, following Brexit and the transition period, the United Kingdom is no longer treated as an EU member state.
 In the past, a declaration of this kind was used mostly, though not exclusively, in the following circumstances:

 - a double surname (consisting of the surnames of both parents, with or without a hyphen) is to be chosen for a minor (or a child who has reached majority)

 - a minor is to be given a surname which differs from the surnames of both parents (e.g. grandfather’s surname, father’s first name or even a made-up name)